doppelmutzi/doppelmutzi.github.io/_posts/2018-01-10-eslint-prettier.md

 Lately, I have been investigating quite some time into linting and formatting of JavaScript code for large projects with many developers and a diverse set of editors or IDEs.
 In many projects at work, tools like jshint, eslint, or prettier are all over the place.
 I realized that I didn't have a thorough overview of concepts and technologies for static code analyzing and formatting.
 Thus, I started to get a better idea on how to establish a robust workflow that also works for different editors as well as from npm scripts.

+# Improving Productivity with Linting and Formatting

+TODO

 # ESLint

 Jani Hartikainen [provides a good comparison](https://www.sitepoint.com/comparison-JavaScript-linting-tools/) of [JSLint](http://www.jslint.com/), [JSHint](http://jshint.com/), [JSCS](http://jscs.info/), and [ESLint](https://eslint.org/), which constitute JavaScript linting tools.
 In 2016, JSCS has merged with ESLint since both tools were solving similar problems.